 Even though the Enneagram by definition only has nine sides, it’s not like nine colors in a box of crayons.
 It’s more like an infinite array of shades of the same color family.
 Even within one number, you could have characteristics or wings that might line up more closely with the numbers to the right and left of you, which creates twenty-seven subcategories right off the bat, and then the number continues to divide.

 But instead of letting this complexity create an obstacle to understanding, it’s better to start in smaller chunks, and then go from there.

 Enneagram and the Family

-But many couples enjoy using the Enneagram as a way to foster improvement in their communication style, as they can better understand each other’s emotions.
+Nonetheless, many couples enjoy using the Enneagram as a way to foster improvement in their communication style, as they can better understand each other’s emotions.
 It can be a great tool to increase empathy in your marriage and other relationships, as you see that not everyone views the world as you do.
 You might even feel like they’re living on a different planet!
 Also, not everyone takes pleasure in the same things that might bring you joy.
 And that’s okay!